 Brains in the making

 Adolescence, that great upheaval, has undoubtedly not revealed all its mysteries.
 What hasn't been a mystery for a long time is that this period of physical metamorphosis brings with it a host of identity problems.
-However, this is only the tip of the iceberg: we now know that the metamorphosis is also cerebral.
+But this is only the tip of the iceberg: we now know that the metamorphosis is also cerebral.

 Neuronal efflorescence